 AppMon automatically detects applications based on the host or application ID.
-It also lets you manually configure an application, if automatic configuration doesn’t work for you.
-For more information, see System Profile - Applications.
+It also lets you manually configure an application, if automatic configuration doesn't work for you.
+See System Profile - Applications for more information.

 Open the Application Overview Dashboard to see an overview of all the selected System Profile applications.
 AppMon looks at throughput, response time, failure rate, infrastructure health and user experience.

 Applications with problems, like a slow response time that violates the automatic calculated baseline, appear at the top of the list.

 The following shows that the Customer Frontend application violates the Response Time baseline.
 That means that certain business transactions have a response time that violates the baseline.
 Notice that the underlying infrastructure has health problems that impact the application also.
 Five out of five associated application processes are unhealthy.

 AppMon learns which URLs you access most often using webpage requests.
 It uses this information to identify your critical business transactions.
 To change the Business Transaction view, simply define the business transactions that you add to the Application Overview.
 See

 How to Use Business Transactions for more information.

 Click on the problematic application.
 The following window appears and displays all the business transactions with the problematic ones at the top: